-The Rhode Island Paid Family Leave Act established the Temporary Caregiver Insurance Program (TCI) to provide individuals with up to four weeks of paid benefits during a 12-month period to care for a seriously ill loved one, such as an aging parent or in-law.
-As of 2020, caregivers are paid up to a maximum of $887 per week.
+The Rhode Island Paid Family Leave Act established the Temporary Caregiver Insurance Program (TCI) to provide individuals with up to 5 weeks of paid benefits during a 12-month period to care for a seriously ill loved one, such as an aging parent or in-law.
+As of 2022, caregivers are paid up to a maximum of $1,007 per week.

 This program ensures that working families have financial support when they need to take time off work to care for a seriously ill family member.
 According to law, this program does not require an employer to hold an individual’s current employment when a leave is taken, but a comparable position must be offered following one’s leave.